After the US stock market highs of 2018, the US is set for the worst December fall since the Great Depression in 1931.

 27 Dec 2018: video illustration.

-2 Jan 2019: continuing their slump in the New Year, with the usual journalistic comments and ‘explanations’.
+2 Jan 2019: markets continue their slump in the New Year, with the usual journalistic comments and ‘explanations’.
 Apple has fallen 8% in the last hour of trading today, matching the 7% collapse on 1 Nov 2018.
-Technical analysis suggests it will come down to 2016 levels.

 16 Jan 2019: so, contrary to expectations, the pound had gone up after the unprecedented and historic vote rejecting Theresa May’s Withdrawal Agreement negotiated with a surprised EU.
 Mark Carney, the Governor of the Bank of England, has ‘explained’ the rise in the pound as a belief that Brexit might be delayed!
 It was well-known what the outcome of the vote would be, so why was this not predicted beforehand?
 The spinning continues.